 A domestic violence conviction is a serious issue due to the long-term consequences on your professional and personal life.
 While it's true actual jail time is normally minimal, you could face a one-year domestic violence Batterers' Intervention Program.

 For this reason alone, you should consult with our experienced Los Angeles domestic violence lawyer at Eisner Gorin LLP.
-You need to have a full understanding of potential legal consequences and options before making any important decisions on your case.
+It would be best if you had a full understanding of potential legal consequences and options before making any important decisions on your case.

 Our attorneys will closely review the details to start planning a defense.
-Are you facing charges for domestic violence?
+Are you facing charges of domestic violence?
 Do you have to attend a Batterers' Intervention Program in LA County?

 Related Content: